 The Society welcome new members of any nationality or ethnic or religious background.

 The house rooms include a large lounge-bar area which serves a wide range of Polish beers and spirits (including Zywiec, EB, Brok, Hebelius, Zubrowka and Wisniowka), specialty cocktails, red and white wine, and soft drinks.
-This area also presents Polish TV channels, a pool table and fruit machine for your enjoyment.
+This area also presents Polish TV channels, a pool table and chess sets are available for your enjoyment.

-Elsewhere in building Number 5 are our offices, a large function room with separate bar, a library and our dining room.
+Elsewhere in building Number 5 are our offices, a large function room with projector, a library and our dining room.

-In building Number 4, we provide rental accommodation for Members at very reasonable rates and we also house the offices of the Polish Catholic Mission in Scotland, a consecrated chapel and rooms for the Polish priest of St. Simon’s Church.
+In building Number 4, we provide rental accommodation for Members at very reasonable rates and we also house the offices of the Polish Catholic Mission in Scotland, a consecrated chapel and rooms for the local Polish priest.